 If you don't upgrade your Redis 4 cache by June 30, 2023, the cache is automatically upgraded to version 6.
 If you have a maintenance window scheduled for your cache, the upgrade happens during the maintenance window.
 Geo-replicated Redis 4 caches will be retired on August 30, 2023.

 What happens to my Cloud Service cache if I don't upgrade it by June 30, 2023?

 Cloud Service version 4 caches can't be upgraded to version 6 until they're migrated to a cache based on Azure Virtual Machine Scale Set.

 For more information, see Caches with a dependency on Cloud Services (classic).

-Starting on April 30, 2023, Cloud Service caches receive only critical security updates and critical bug fixes.
+Cloud Service cache will continue to function beyond June 30, 2023, however, starting on April 30, 2023, Cloud Service caches receive only critical security updates and bug fixes with limited support.
 Cloud Service caches won't support any new features released after April 30, 2023.
-We highly recommend migrating your caches to Azure Virtual Machine Scale Set.
+We highly recommend migrating your caches to Azure Virtual Machine Scale Set as soon as possible.

 Do I need to update my application to be able to use Redis version 6?